supershaneski/openai-api-function-call-sample/README.md

 ## Function Output

 This refers to the output of the external API when you supply the result from function calling.
+Check the [mock api](/lib/mockapi.js) handler for this app.

-You need to handle all cases, all errors so that the AI will know how to handle them on their own.
+You need to handle all probable cases, all errors so that the AI will know how to handle them on their own.
+Be descriptive in your status and message.
+The AI will pickup your wording when it summarizes the result.

 For example, if you ask for the weather forecast for a certain place without supplying the date, and `get_weather` is invoked, here is a sample function output:

 ```javascript